sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 {{< /language-toggle >}}

-When applied to a handler configuration, the `not_silenced` filter silences events that include the `silenced` attribute.
+When applied to a handler configuration, the not_silenced event filter silences events that include the `silenced` attribute.
-The handler in the example above uses both the not_silenced and [is_incident][7] filters, preventing low-priority and silenced events from being sent to Slack.
+The handler in the example above uses both the not_silenced and [is_incident][7] event filters, preventing low-priority and silenced events from being sent to Slack.

 ### Built-in filter: has_metrics

-The has_metrics filter is included in every installation of the [Sensu backend][8].
+The has_metrics event filter is included in every installation of the [Sensu backend][8].
 When applied to a handler, the has_metrics filter allows only events that contain [Sensu metrics][9] to be processed.
 You can use the has_metrics filter to prevent handlers that require metrics from failing in case of an error in metric collection.

-To use the has_metrics filter, include `has_metrics` in the handler configuration `filters` array:
+To use the has_metrics event filter, include `has_metrics` in the handler configuration `filters` array:

 {{< language-toggle >}}